akashingole1/todo-webapp/README.md

 # Todo-webapp
+- I made this todo app by using Html, Css and vanilla Javascript.
 - You can add items to this todo app.
 - Hover on cards to view your todo's and click to remove.
 - Flip cards